Find a bad-credit car loan through this service — but be prepared for lots of phone calls.

 What to watch out for

 - High interest rates.
 Bad-credit loans generally come with high interest rates and fees that could land you in a cycle of debt if you’re late on a payment or default.

 Is applying for a car loan through CarsDirect safe?

 Yes.
 As a referral service, CarsDirect will share your information with car dealers so they can make approval decisions for your car loan.
 You’re under no obligation to accept an offer.

-The main complaint: Customers were annoyed by how many calls they had to field — a hazard of using a referral service — and unpleasantly surprised by hard credit checks.
+The main complaint: Customers were annoyed by how many calls they had to field — a normal hazard of using a referral service — and unpleasantly surprised by hard credit checks.
 While unresponsive to most complaints filed with the BBB, CarsDirect did take the time to personalize responses to negative reviews on Trustpilot — a good sign of its customer service.

 How do I apply with CarsDirect?